evanfoss/epl_micropumphw/README.md

 |:---------------
 |Sch2: power.sch

 The power supply is just a fuse, on/off switch, and a fuse.
+There was some concern about a short triggering thermal runaway of the battery.

 ## Printed Circuit Board Layout